-- cobble mulches and preemergent herbicide is recommended.
-Nonporous material such as plastic sheeting shall not be placed under the mulch. - 3.11.6 All debris, including concrete, asphalt, wire, wood, steel and other foreign matter, must be removed from a planting site prior to soil preparation or planting and prior to request for a final inspection of the site. - 3.11.7 Conflicts shall be avoided in design of landscape improvements by considering the size and breadth of mature landscaping.
+- 3.11.6 All debris, including concrete, asphalt, wire, wood, steel and other foreign matter, must be removed from a planting area prior to soil preparation or planting and prior to request for a final inspection of the site. - 3.11.7 Conflicts shall be avoided in design of landscape improvements by considering the size and breadth of mature landscaping.
 Show existing and proposed overhead and underground power lines, utility poles, light standards and utility easements on submitted landscape plans.
 Fire hydrants, fire connections, water boxes (three feet [(3')] clearance required), water and sewer service lines ([ten] 10 feet [(10')] clearance required for trees), overhead utilities, signs, roof overhangs, light standards etc., shall be taken into consideration in design of landscaping.
 Show all proposed and existing signage for the site.